 EXCUSING CHILD FROM SCHOOL

-1. If possible, a parent/guardian should write a note with the student’s name, time, and reason for leaving and the student should bring it to the office for approval before the start of the school day.
+Parents/guardians should call in by 9:00 AM or write a note with the student’s name, time, and reason for leaving which the student should bring to the office for approval before the start of the school day.
 If a parent/guardian is picking the student up at school, s/he should call or come into the front office and the teacher will release the student at the appropriate time.

 ACADEMIC INTEGRITY (CHEATING/PLAGIARISM)

 Absolute integrity is expected of everyone at Upper Scioto Valley.
 Academic and personal integrity entail a firm adherence to a set of values essential to an academic community grounded in honesty, trust, fairness, respect, and responsibility for all.